envelope-zero/backend/docs/api.md

 ## API responses

-All API responses either have an emty body (for HTTP 204 and HTTP 404 responses) or the body consists of only JSON.
+All API responses either have an empty body (only for HTTP 204 and some HTTP 404 responses) or the body consists of only JSON.

 All API responses have **either** a `data` or an `error` top level key.
 They can’t appear at the same time.